rust-lang/blog.rust-lang.org/_posts/2015-04-24-Rust-Once-Run-Everywhere.md

 ```

 Here the `*mut tarball_t` pointer is *owned by* a `Tarball`, which is
-responsible for any destruction and cleanup.
-So we already have rich knowledge
+responsible for any destruction and cleanup, so we already have rich knowledge
-about the lifetime of the resource: if you have access to a `Tarball`, you know
+about the lifetime of the tarball's memory.
-that the pointer inside must still be valid.
 Additionally, the `file` method
 returns a **borrowed slice** whose lifetime is implicitly connected to the
 lifetime of the source tarball itself (the `&self` argument).
 This is Rust's way
 of indicating that the returned slice can only be used within the lifetime of
-the tarball, which in turn means that the slice will always point to valid
-memory.
-Thus, Rust statically prevents dangling pointer bugs that are easy to
+the tarball, statically preventing dangling pointer bugs that are easy to
 make when working directly with C. (If you're not familiar with this kind of
-borrowing in Rust, have a look at Yehuda Katz's [blog post] on ownership.)
+borrowing in Rust, have a look at Yehuda Katz's [blog post on ownership].)

 [blog post]: http://blog.skylight.io/rust-means-never-having-to-close-a-socket/